FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 deviate a bit from our prior knowledge about the parameter.
 In case we have lots of data points the parameter for the respective district should be allowed to have a huge difference compared to the parameter of the pooled model.
 Thus the pooled model acts as an informed prior for the parameters within the unpooled model leading altogether to an *hierarchical model*, which is sometimes also referred to as *partially pooled model*.
+Figure 1 illustrates our thoughts so far.

 &nbsp;
 <figure>